yumimobi/YumiMediationSDKDemo-iOS/YumiMediationSDK_QA/FAQ_latest_en.md

     (2) Input Resources and YumiMediationAdMob.framework to Xcode project (do not input other files).

    ![image](imgs/0011.png)

+### Why the interstitial shows automatically in Android device without any action?

+The parameter of showInterstitial(false) controls the auto-display of interstitial.
+If the parameter is true, the interstitial will auto display once it finishes loading.
+If you do not intend to auto display interstitial, please set the parameter false.
+For more information, see [Display and Destroy](https://github.com/yumimobi/YumiMediationSDKDemo-Android/blob/master/docs/YumiMediationSDK%20for%20Android(en).md#322-display-and-destroy).

 ### How to deal with resource conflict issue in Android system?